 What makes people "tick"?
 Why do people act and think as they do?
 Psychology attempts to explore and answer these questions and others pertaining to human behavior and mental processing.
 This is a survey course that explores the fascinating and interesting field of the human mind.
-Topics will include this as psychological disorders, sleep and dreams, altered states of consciousness and personality development.
+Topics will include: neuropsychology, psychological development, states of consciousness, personality, and psychological disorders.
 Students will complete a variety of assignments in which they will explore and examine human thought and behavior.

-AP Psychology Full Year Course 1 Unit
+AP Psychology

-Grades 10 - 12
+Full Year Course 1 Unit Grades 10 -12